jar398/listtools/doc/guide.md

 `canonicalName` is an additional column that is not from Darwin Core but is important.

-`managed_id` is a column used internally to the tools but it not relevant to most users.
+`managed_id` is a column used internally to the tools but is not relevant to most users.
 (It is used for distinguishing the case of aligning checklists with a 'managed' identifier space (e.g. versions of GBIF or NCBI Taxonomy) from checklists that could have accidental